axibase/atsd/administration/data_retention.md

 ### Deleting Messages

-Not supported in the user interface.
+Not supported in the web interface.

 ## Deleting with API